Scientists Warn People On Catastrophic Findings About The Tomb Of Jesus

-One of the holiest place in the world is what is thought to be the last resting place of Jesus Christ, aptly called the Tomb of Jesus.
+One of the holiest places in the world is what is thought to be the last resting place of Jesus Christ, aptly called the Tomb of Jesus.
 Each year, millions of Christians flock to its location which is part of the Church of the Holy Sepulchre in Jerusalem.
 However, scientists had recently issued a warning that the Tomb of Jesus is in danger of experiencing something catastrophic.

 A Catastrophic Collapse

-The Tomb of Jesus has recently went an expensive restoration amounting to $4 million, which was just completed earlier this week.
+The Tomb of Jesus has recently undergone an expensive restoration amounting to $4 million, which was just completed earlier this week.
 But despite this, National Geographic reported that a scientific team from the National Technical University of Athens has warned that there is a “very real risk” of a collapse.
 Antonia Moropoulou, the chief scientific supervisor of the NTUA said.

 “When it fails, the failure will not be a slow process, but catastrophic.”